The-California-Tech/california-tech/content/2024/04/26/happy-election-day.md

 Sophie Elam:

 > ABSOLUTELY F\*\*\*\*\*\*\* PSYCHED!
 Sounds SOOOOO much better than working on a set.
 Jk.
 Procrastination is not a strong suit of mine.
 BUT MANUAL LABOR SURE AS HELL IS!

+Thierno Diallo:

+> PUMPED as I have been doing this for years!